Thad Altman: Florida Senate

 State Senator Bill Posey opted to run for Congress in 2008, rather than seek re-election in the State Senate.
 Altman ran to succeed him in the 24th District, which included Brevard County, eastern Orange County, and eastern Seminole County.
 Altman won the Republican primary uncontested, and faced Kendall Moore, a former Rockledge City Councilman and the Democratic nominee, in the general election.
 Both parties made investments in the race, with the Republican Party attacking Moore for allegedly raising taxes during his tenure on the City Council, while the Democratic Party attacked Altman for "being too cozy with the insurance industry."
 The Sentinel endorsed Altman, praising him as "a knowledgeable and diligent lawmaker" with a "smart approach," noting that while Moore was "articulate on problems facing the district and the state," he was "vague on how to address them."
 Despite the perceived closeness of the race, Altman defeated Moore handily, winning 59% of the vote to Moore's 41%.

 When Altman ran for re-election in 2010, he was opposed in the Republican primary by healthcare administrator Bart Carmichael, who alleged that Altman and other legislators were fiscally irresponsible.
 The Sentinel again endorsed Altman, noting that he was a "pragmmatic and effective lawmaker," and criticizing Carmichael for declaring bankruptcy.
 Altman won renomination handily, scoring 68% of the vote to Carmichael's 32%.
 In the general election, he was opposed only by small business owner Steve Edmonds, an independent candidate.
 Both candidates agreed on the importance of keeping NASA jobs in the district at Kennedy Space Center, though Altman argued that, as a member of the Republican majority, he was more effective than Edmonds could be.
 Altman defeated Edmonds in a landslide, receiving 67% of the vote to his opponent's 33%.

 In 2012, following the reconfiguration of the state's legislative districts, Altman ran for re-election in the 16th District, which included most of the territory that he had previously represented.
 He was unopposed in the Republican primary, but faced Democrat Dominic Fallo in the general election.
 The editorial board of Treasure Coast Newspapers endorsed him for his next term in the Senate, noting that Fallo appeared to be a candidate fronted by the Florida Democratic Party, which paid his filing fee, so that Altman would be opposed for re-election.
 Fallo did not present a major challenge to Altman, winning only 37% of the vote to Altman's 63%.

 In his final bid for re-election to the Senate, Altman faced Monique Miller in the Republican primary.
 During the campaign, he was attacked by the National Association for Gun Rights, which criticized Altman's 2013 vote to prevent people who were committed to mental health facilities from purchasing guns.
-Altman condemned the attacks as "outrageous" and "blatant, flat-out lies," noting that he was endorsed by the National Rifle Association.
+Altman condemned the attacks as "outrageous" and "blatant, flat-out lies," noting that he was endorsed by the National Rifle Association of America.
 Despite the attack, Altman won the primary over Miller convincingly, receiving 65% of the vote to Miller's 35%.